Leslie Bricusse

-Leslie Charles Bricusse (/ˈbrɪkəs/ BRICK-əss; 29 January 1931 – 19 October 2021) was a British composer, lyricist, and playwright who worked on theatre musicals and wrote theme music for films.
+Leslie Charles Bricusse (/ˈbrɪkəs/ BRIK-əss; 29 January 1931 – 19 October 2021) was a British composer, lyricist, and playwright who worked on theatre musicals and wrote theme music for films.
 He was best known for writing the music and lyrics for the films Doctor Dolittle; Goodbye, Mr. Chips; Scrooge; Willy Wonka & the Chocolate Factory; Tom and Jerry: The Movie; the titular James Bond film songs "Goldfinger" and "You Only Live Twice"; "Can You Read My Mind?
 (Love Theme from Superman)" (with John Williams) from Superman; and "Le Jazz Hot!" (with Henry Mancini) from Victor/Victoria.

 Early life and education

 Bricusse was born in Southfields, London on 29 January 1931, the son of Annie Mary (Note: When Bricusse's parents were married, on 23 June 1923, his mother was a widow with the surname Vilander.) and Cedric Bricusse, who already had a daughter.
 His paternal grandfather was Belgian, whilst his mother's father came from Belfast in Northern Ireland.
 His father was employed by Kelmsley Newspapers for most of his working life.
 When Bricusse was two years old, his parents relocated to Pinner, Middlesex, (Note: Pinner is now in the London borough of Harrow) and he was educated at University College School, Hampstead.

 After completing a two-year period of National Service with the Royal Army Service Corps, he studied Modern and Medieval Languages at Gonville and Caius College, Cambridge.
 He was secretary of Footlights in 1952–53, and president the following year.
 He also formed the Cambridge University Musical Comedy Club, and wrote the lyrics for its first production, Lady at the Wheel, in 1953.
 It was during his college drama career that Bricusse began working for Beatrice Lillie.
 After later starring in her stage show An Evening with Beatrice Lillie for a year, he decided to concentrate on writing rather than performing.